profsmith89/ctps/_sources/chap15.md

 Notice that our script's pseudocode separates the prompting of the user for the script-to-be-debugged from the function that will implement the debugger's functionality.
 The indented pseudocode statements represent the tasks done by the debugging function, and instead of running the modified script with the inserted breakpoint, we'll write it out so that we can examine it.

 We can steal from prior scripts the work described in all but line 7, which adds the breakpoint to the script we want debugged.
 The next code block implements all the pseudocode except this line.
-Notice that the code encapsulates a number of our pseudocode tasks in functions and provides an ability to print the edited script as well as write it to a file.
+Notice that the code encapsulates a few of our pseudocode tasks in functions and provides an ability to print the edited script as well as write it to a file.

 ```{code-block} python
 ---